volusion/element-documentation/references/cart-events/README.md

 ### `replyWithLoaded`

 The cart publishes this event after it has loaded and received an `askIfLoaded` event.
-Your blocks can subscribe to `replyWithLoaded` to trigger an action after the cart has loaded, like adding an item to the cart.
-You wouldn't want to do this before the cart had loaded.
+Your blocks can subscribe to `replyWithLoaded` to trigger an action after the cart has loaded, like immediately adding an item to the cart through queryParams.

 ```js
 // subscribe to the event